nkholski/phaser-tiled-extras/README.md

 Feature|Description
 -------|-----------
 Triggers|Triggers are defined in an Object layer called "Triggers".
-Tileset propertis|Set collision by collideUp etcetera Image layers|Stuff like parallax and properties such as opacity/alpha
+Tileset properties|Set collision by collideUp etcetera Image layers|Stuff like parallax and properties such as opacity/alpha

 Maybes: